How to Plan a Disneyland Trip on the Cheap

-That’s where you’ll lose your arm and leg at Disneyland.
+That’s where you’ll lose your arm and leg on a Disneyland trip.
 Food and drinks are very expensive and not even that good. $4 for cotton candy? $9 for a corn dog with apple slices?
 I mean, you’ve got to practice some damage control here: pack some snacks!
 I’m not saying you should bring the fully-loaded cooler – you can’t, it’s not allowed – but go ahead, don’t be shy.
 Snacks are good fuel during the day.

 On the first day, my bag featured a pack of blueberries (fresh from the hotel’s fridge), a ziploc bag of small carrots, 2 apples, 1 banana and a chocolate chip cookie.
 I’ll grant you that it’s an odd assortment but it satisfied hunger cravings in wait lines.
 And how could you not feel hungry when everybody else around you is eating?
 I don’t know why but people eat non-stop at Disneyland and I bet they’re not even that hungry.
 It’s must be too enticing: the sun, the quaint food carts on wheels, the kitchen smells floating everywhere – it’s all part of the experience.

 As far as drinks, I went for the minimal option.
 Since I could not carry a filled water bottle (too heavy, too bulky), I simply carried a sturdy plastic cup (airplane or camping size) that we refilled to drink several times throughout the day at water fountains.
 You’ll find that Disneyland was really well designed because water fountains are everywhere.
 I like it like that.
 If you don’t find them on your maps, they’re generally next to bathrooms.